purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 - Feature Pipeline: A pipeline program to generate all required features for training a model.
 It’s important for feature pipelines to provide high throughput, as we require this to retrain models multiple times.
 We can use Spark or Elastic MapReduce or Google DataProc.

+> ### High Throughput vs. Bandwidth
+> **Throughput**: The amount of data processed or tasks completed per unit of time.
+It is a measure of how much work the system can perform over a specific period.
+> **Bandwidth**: The capacity of a network to transmit data per unit of time, usually measured in bits per second (bps).
+It is more about the maximum rate at which data can be transferred over a network.
+> While throughput and bandwidth are related concepts, they are not the same.
+Throughput measures the actual data processing capacity of the system, while bandwidth measures the potential data transfer rate of the network.

 - Model Repos: Storage to store all models, using AWS S3 is a popular option.

 > In practice, during inference, it’s desirable to be able to get the latest model near real-time.
 One common pattern for the inference component is to frequently pull the latest models from Model Repos based on timestamp.